kevansevans/HxDoom/README.md

 ```

 * Vanilla Like Behavior
-* Deploable to several targets, properly taking advantage of what Haxe does
+* Deployable to several targets, properly taking advantage of what Haxe does
 ```
 ////////////////////////////////////////////////////////////////////////////////////////////////////
 //Haxe port by kevansevans